Targeted Pain Relief. No Pills, No GI Side Effects.

 • Prescription-strength ketorolac (topical NSAID)

-• 5x analgesic potency of diclofenac (Voltaren)
+• Higher potency than OTC topical diclofenac (Voltaren)

-• Bursae are superficial — ideal for topical delivery
+• Bursae are superficial, ideal for topical delivery

 • Compounded per order by US pharmacy